treemark/SpringBootAngularStack/README.md

 ### This project is an opensource example used for training purposes for Autonoma Consulting LLC

 #### Demonstrated features include:
-- Swagger and openAPI genereted angular stub for back-end communication/orchestration layer
+- Swagger and openAPI generated angular stub for back-end communication/orchestration layer
 - A containerized unit test framework supplied by docker-compose, Mockito and junit
 - A gradle build framework that manages both angular and spring projects in a single repo